francisfsjiang/IPv6GoogleHosts/README.md

 Origin hosts come from [racaljk/hosts](https://github.com/racaljk/hosts).

-The domin keeps origin IPv4 address if there is no IPv6 address available.
-But if the domin ends with googlevideo.com or gtv1.com, it's address will be set to 2404:6800:4008:c02::11.
+The domain keeps its origin IPv4 address if there is no IPv6 address available.
+But if the domain ends with googlevideo.com or gtv1.com, its address will be set to previous available v6 address.